 Creating relevant content is the most effective SEO tactic, according to recent research from Ascend2.
 In November of 2016, 256 marketers were selected to take a survey about SEO, 45% of whom work for B2B focused companies, 36% for B2C focused companies, and 19% for hybrid companies.
 57% of theses companies said that relevant content creation is a highly effective SEO tactic.

-Other top tactics are keyword/phrase, which were 49% more effective, social media integration, which was 39% more effective, and external/internal linking, which was 36% more effective.
-But SEO is a wide open field of online digital marketing and there are many ways you can use SEO to build your company brand.
+Other top tactics are keyword/phrase, which was 49% more effective, social media integration, which was 39% more effective, and external/internal linking, which was 36% more effective.
+But SEO is a wide-open field of online digital marketing and there are many ways you can use effective SEO to build your company brand.

 Here are 6 ways to improve your SEO techniques: